rust-lang/book/nostarch/chapter10.md

 ## Generic Data Types

-We can use generics to create definitions for items like function signatures or structs, which we can then use with many different concrete data types.
+We use generics to create definitions for items like function signatures or structs, which we can then use with many different concrete data types.
 Let’s first look at how to define functions, structs, enums, and methods using generics.
 Then we’ll discuss how generics affect code performance.